teleporthq/teleport-repl/README.md

 ## Production deploy

-Pushing to master will automatically deploy to production env at: [https://repl.teleporthq.io](https://repl.teleporthq.io)
+Pushing to `development` will automatically deploy to production env at: [https://repl.teleporthq.io](https://repl.teleporthq.io)